 Record this measurement.

-Decontaminate the pump and tubing between wells (see FC 1000) or only the pump if precleaned tubing is used for each well.
+Decontaminate the drop (down-hole) and delivery tubing between wells (see FC 1000) unless new, precleaned tubing is used for each well.

 Variable Speed Centrifugal Pump

 Position fuel powered equipment downwind and at least 10 feet from the well head.
 Make sure that the exhaust faces downwind.